-- A graduate with a 2:2 undergraduate honours degree or its equivalent in Architecture, Law, Surveying, an Engineering discipline, Construction Project Management or associated Business.
+- Applicants will normally hold a 2:2 undergraduate honours degree or its equivalent in Architecture, Law, Surveying, an Engineering discipline, Construction Project Management or associated Business.

 - Applicants with relevant work experience will be considered on a case by case basis.

 Applicants whose first language is not English should have an IELTS of 6.5 overall, with no component lower than 5.5, or an equivalent.

 We accept a variety of in-country and secure English language tests, find out more:

 Please note, some courses may require a higher standard of English than stated in this page.
 Contact firstname.lastname@example.org for further information.

 FOR ACADEMIC YEAR 2019/2020

 The following course-related costs are not included in the course fees:

 - The cost of books that you may wish to purchase.